-Transportation is a critical service provided by the government.
+A safe and efficient transportation system is a critical service provided by the government.
 It provides for the mobility of goods and links people to their jobs, schools, shopping and community activities.
-Today and in the future, the local transportation system faces many challenges; higher energy prices, aging infrastructure, limited funding, and demographic shifts.
-However, there are opportunities to address these challenges including ever-evolving technology, alternative fuels, demand for efficiency, alternative work arrangements, and willingness to utilize multiple modes of transportation.
+The local transportation system is likely to face challenges in the future; higher energy prices, aging infrastructure, limited funding, and demographic shifts.
+Opportunities exist to address these challenges which may include evolving technology, use of alternative fuels, market demand for efficiency, utilization of alternative work arrangements, and willingness to utilize multiple modes of transportation.

 As Washington County continues to experience growth, careful attention must be given to the relationship between land use and transportation.
-The County must consider the impact land use and transportation decisions have on local and regional travel patterns and seek balance between the two.
-A continued coordination of land use and transportation can better accommodate job and population growth as well as the affordability of public infrastructure.
+The county must consider the impact land use and transportation decisions have on local and regional travel patterns and seek balance between the two.
+Continued coordination of land use and transportation can better accommodate job and population growth as well as the affordability of public infrastructure.

 Washington County has many transportation partners including the Virginia Department of Transportation (VDOT), Mount Rogers Planning District Commission and the Bristol Metropolitan Planning Organization (MPO).
-The County strives to coordinate with transportation partners to ensure an efficient and functional transportation system that is with land harmonious with land use patterns and community character.
+The county works with these agencies to ensure an efficient and functional transportation system that is harmonious with land use patterns and community character.
 Though the primary mode for transportation in Washington County is currently by automobile, the Comprehensive Plan supports mobility, accessibility and alternative modes of transportation.